David G. Benner: Approach

 The intersection of psychology and spirituality became his main interest during the 1970s.
 His general approach was described as a "multidisciplinary analysis of psychological change and spiritual development" that blends "insights from psychology, theology, anthropology, his own clinical practice, and other disciplines."
 Examining the role of spirituality in clinical practice in 1988, he noted "the chasm that had been dug between professional psychology and spiritual longing", and in 1989, published his views in an article on the nature of spirituality, its role in psychotherapy and a "nonreductionistic understanding of spirituality that situates it within the heart of an individual's psychological being."
 A retrospective study of Benner's model of human nature and its implications for educators and counselors, based on his writings since the late 1980s, was published in 2006.
 A later examination of changes in therapeutic work over two decades included Benner among leading researchers in the field of spirituality.
-By then, his role in therapeutic counseling extended to spiritual guide and personal transformation coach.
-A 2012 review noted that "Benner's broader approach to spirituality in this book may be difficult for some readers, especially in his generous borrowing from eastern spiritualities", categorizing this as a "respectful dialog with others outside his faith tradition."
+By then, the focus of his writing and teaching was wisdom and the journey toward enlightenment that facilitated access to it.
+This work drew on a broad base of wisdom traditions, including Christian mysticism, Hermeticism, Indigenous spirituality, Depth psychology, and science.

 Publications

 David G. Benner has authored or edited more than thirty books.
 Early titles focused on the role of spirituality in clinical practice and were primarily written for psychologists and other mental health professionals.
 His middle-phase books focused on living the spiritual journey in a deeply human way and the human journey in a deeply spiritual way, and were written from an explicitly Christian perspective.
-Later books have been written for a more general audience and have continued to focus on the role of spirituality in human spiritual development while drawing on science, philosophy and the perennial wisdom tradition for insights that are helpful in understanding spiritual awakening and transformation.
-These big themes of awakening, becoming fully human, and the possibilities of deep personal transformation have been at the core of all his books.
+Later books have been written for a more general audience and have continued to focus on the role of spirituality in human spiritual unfolding while drawing on science, philosophy and the perennial wisdom tradition for insights that are helpful in understanding spiritual awakening and enlightenment.
+These big themes of awakening, becoming fully human, and the possibilities of enlightenment have been at the core of all his books.

-In addition to his books, he has also published articles in peer-reviewed journals of psychology in areas such as religious psychodynamics in multiple personality disorder, development of a psychological test for the assessment of marital communication, the psychology of money, health psychology, and psychological trauma and social healing in Croatia.
+In addition to his books, he has also published articles in peer-reviewed journals of psychology in areas such as religious psychodynamics in multiple personality disorder, development of a psychological test for the assessment of marital communication, the psychology of money, and psychological trauma and social healing in Croatia.
 He also played a seminal role in the creation of a child trauma treatment program.